Honestly, ICOs and token sales have given a new life to the budding start-ups around the world.

 Seriously, why should I trust anyone like that who is not even willing to share their correct identity?
 It is another red flag during research, so better stay away from such ICOs.

-Also, many projects though they do reveal their full identity and etc things but still they can be fake, so better be aware of this scenario also.
+Also, many projects though they do reveal their full identity and etc things still they can be fake, so better be aware of this scenario also.
 Benebit ICO team members did this blunder but it was too late to catch them as due diligence was done later by some investors.

 While scrutinizing the team do watch carefully who are the people behind it?
 Do take the pains of going through their social media profiles and read about them.